Hot Fudge Cupcakes

 Hot Fudge Cupcakes and Buttercream at 1840 Farm

 My daughter loves cupcakes: check.
-My husband loves chocolate: check.
+I love chocolate: check.
 While my son isn’t particularly fond of either, he could certainly enjoy a bit of the buttercream frosting spread on top of the sugar cookies that I had made a few days before.
 With the recipe in hand, it was time to get to baking.

 I originally created this recipe to incorporate the hot fudge sauce recipe I shared with you last summer.
 It adds chocolate flavor and a velvety smooth texture to the batter.
 I happened to make a batch of hot fudge last week when we needed a bit of comfort and I had plenty of ice cream on hand in the freezer.
 So, I had just what I needed for these cupcakes waiting in the refrigerator.